By THOMAS PEIPERT and JESSE BEDAYN

 In June, 31 members of the neo-Nazi group Patriot Front were arrested in Coeur d’Alene, Idaho, and charged with conspiracy to riot at a Pride event.
 Experts warned that extremist groups could see anti-gay rhetoric as a call to action.

 The previous month, a fundamentalist Idaho pastor told his small Boise congregation that gay, lesbian and transgender people should be executed by the government, which lined up with similar sermons from a Texas fundamentalist pastor.

-Since 2006, there have been 523 mass killings and 2,727 deaths as of Nov.
+There have been 523 mass killings since 2006 resulting in 2,727 deaths as of Nov.
 19, according to The Associated Press/USA Today database on mass killings in the U.S.

 Bedayn is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.